 Obligations of grant recipients:

-- To take a leave of absence from their regular employment if the grant period is for six months or longer
+- To take a leave of absence from their regular employment if the grant period is for six months

 - To submit after the grant period written clarification of how the grant funds were used